cyber-defence-campus/RemoteIDReceiver/README.md

 **Disclaimer:** This repository was created by students as part of a Bachelor thesis.
 It is not meant to be maintained nor updated.

+**Note:** A spoofer program,  which is able to spoof fake Remote ID information is kept in a separate repository.
+The spoofed Remote IDs can be DJI's proprietary format as well as the ASD-STAN format and can be used to test the drone monitoring system in this repository.

 ## Authors
 - [Fabia Müller](https://github.com/alessmlr), Zurich University of Applied Sciences
 - [Sebastian Brunner](https://github.com/Wernerson),Zurich University of Applied Sciences